 Beating the Scammers at Their Own Game

 Beating the scammers at their own game should be one of your top concerns when getting a call like this.
 A surefire way to keep the scammers from getting to you is by hanging up on them as soon as you hear them make the claim that you have won the lottery.

 Many phone scammers will make threats against you if you do not comply with their demands, for this reason it's best to just hang up immediately and not engage with them in conversation.

 Most of the lottery winner phone calls come from outside of the United States.
 If you receive a call from an 876 number do not answer it, this is an area code of Jamaica.
 There have been so many incidences of calls from Jamaica being scams that target elderly in the United States and Canada that a task force has been created to fight it and catch the scammers on the island.

 In some cases, the scammers will send you a text claiming that you have won a prize.
 Be sure to use research any unknown number that calls or texts you.
 If the number is from another country or has a lot of complaints against it, then your only concern should be how to report the scammers.

 Reporting the Scammers

 In order to report lottery scammers, you should file a complaint with the Federal Trade Commission.
-You can also report and help warn others about lottery phone scams by leaving your feedback on scamming numbers in CallerSmart's phone number lookup app for iPhone and iPad.
+You can also report and help warn others about lottery phone scams by leaving your feedback on scamming numbers in CallerSmart's phone number lookup app for iPhone.

 If you don't have an iPhone or iPad, you can still run a reverse phone lookup and leave your feedback on suspicious numbers on our website.